 Kudu brings two of our favorite things together in one place: really good coffee and beer.
 They roast all of the coffee on-site and with 20+ beers on tap, many of which are from regional breweries, you’ll definitely be able to find a beer or two that you like.
 This shop in Radcliffeborough also serves pastries and sandwiches from local bakeries, along with some of the best chocolate chip cookies we’ve ever had.
 They have a great patio too, so bring that book a friend of yours gave you two months ago that you still haven’t started and make an afternoon out of your visit.

 Every bachelor or bachelorette party needs that slightly over-the-top bar that you start or end the night at, which is exactly what the Market Pavilion Rooftop Bar is for.
-This spot located atop the Market Pavilion Hotel serves great cocktails and has a wraparound infinity pool with purple underwater lights and spouting jets that someone in your party is going to be super excited about.
-Bring your group to check out the view earlier in the day, or stop by for a night cap if you want a more dancey scene.
+This spot located on top of the Market Pavilion Hotel serves great cocktails and has a wraparound infinity pool with purple underwater lights and spouting jets that someone in your party is going to be super excited about.
+Bring your group to check out the view earlier in the day, or stop by for a nightcap if you want a more dance-y scene.

-Cocktail spots typically fall into two categories: there are fancy cocktail bars that take themselves a little too seriously, and then there are cocktail lounges where the bartender has to ask what the ratios are for a Negroni.
-The Cocktail Club on Upper King fits perfectly between the two.
-The bartenders here are very focused on creating great drinks and yes, those drinks sometimes take a few minutes to make.
+The Cocktail Club on Upper King is a place where the bartenders are very focused on creating great drinks and yes, those drinks sometimes take a few minutes to make.
 But with a large rooftop terrace, a downstairs lounge filled with leather couches, and regular live music, this place never feels too fancy, which is exactly why we like it so much.

 Rooftop bars follow a simple logic: Drinks?
 Good.
 Drinks with a view?
 Even better.
 However, they also have a tendency to attract people looking to relive their frat days.
-But the Rooftop at Vendue is quieter, more casual, and way more affordable than other rooftop bars in Charleston and still provides you with great views of the harbor.
-This is a good spot to stop by for a drink right at sunset or if you need to escape from the overly crowded bars in the French Quarter.
+But the Rooftop at Vendue is quieter, more casual, and way more affordable than other rooftop bars in Charleston while still providing you with great views of the harbor.
+This is a good spot to stop by for a drink right at sunset or if you need to escape from the overly-crowded bars in the French Quarter.